 Mom, the Easter Bunny & Santa Claus

-I remember going to visit the Easter Bunny when I was eight years old.
+I remember going to visit the Easter Bunny when I was nine years old.
 My mother had allowed me to wear my Easter dress for pictures with him.
 I can still recall the dress.
 Unlike the traditional pastel colors, this was a simple black and white colored dress with a red sash belt attached to the skirt.
 In the center of the sash was a big red flower.
 I wore my white tights and black patent leather Mary Janes.

 I had to be very careful putting on my tights and very careful while wearing them so as not to run them.
 They were the only pair I was going to have.
 I needed to take care of them for Easter so I could wear them again.

 My mother had even rolled up my hair the night before so I could wear a new hair-do with my Easter outfit.
 I took meticulous care while dressing and even though I did not care for the results of my hair-do, I made very sure every hair was in place before leaving for the mall.

 We went to Woodville Mall for the event.
 It was an hour before I was finally al-lowed to go stand in line with the other children to have my picture taken.
 Mom had drug me up and down the aisles many times past him, as she did all of her shopping.
 At last, she sat down on one of the benches and told me to go ahead and get in line.